FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 ## Capturing images by passing payload

 1. Drag an inject node onto the canvas.
-2. Set `msg.payload` as a “capture” string.
+2. Set msg.payload as a 'capture' string.
+You can also set an interval time to automatically send the message after a specific interval, or you can keep it unchanged to manually send the payload by clicking the inject button.
 3. Connect the output of the inject node to the input of the webcam widget.
 4. Deploy the flow.

-5. By passing the "capture" string as payload, the webcam widget will activate (if it's off) and capture images automatically, without requiring user interaction.
+By passing the "capture" string as payload, the webcam widget will activate (if it's off) and capture images automatically, without requiring user interaction.
 This method is commonly used in industrial applications which commonly depend on automated actions.

 !["capturing images by payload"](./images/using_webcam_with_node-red_capturing_images_by_passing_payload.gif "capturing images by payload")